-3.4.1.2 Administrative Coordinators
+3.4.1.3 Program Directors

-Directly accountable to the Dean of the College of Nursing, Administrative Coordinators have the authority and responsibility for the administration of the nursing program and nursing courses as assigned with the following responsibilities.
+Directly accountable to the Associate Dean of the Anna Vaughn School of Nursing Program Directors have the authority and responsibility for the administration of the nursing program and nursing courses as assigned with the following responsibilities.

 - 1. Provide leadership in the spiritual and professional growth of the faculty - 2.
 Participate in the recommendation and approval of faculty appointments - 3.
-Provide leadership to course coordinators in relation to the following activities

-- a.
-Expanding the nursing curriculum consistent with the nursing mission, philosophy, and outcomes - b.
+Provide leadership to course coordinators in relation to the following activities - a.
+Expanding the nursing curriculum consistent with the Anna Vaughn School of Nursing's mission, philosophy, and outcomes - b.
 Directing the nursing program in a manner consistent with assessment data and current professional nursing practice - c.
-Approving course revisions that are consistent with nursing program mission and outcomes - d.
+Approving course revisions that are consistent with the Anna Vaughn School of Nursing's mission and outcomes - d.
 Identifying learning resources for faculty that promote achievement of program outcomes - e.
 Establishing relationships with nursing and other health-care agencies locally, statewide, nationally, and internationally - f.
 Approving selection of clinical facilities that provide a variety of learning experiences to promote attainment of outcomes - g.
-Performing continuous peer-review of course coordinators and faculty team members - h.
-Serving as members of the Administrative Council
+Performing continuous peer-review of course coordinators and faculty team members

-3.1.4.3 Coordinators
+3.1.4.3 Course Coordinators

-Directly accountable to the Administrative Coordinators, the Coordinators have the authority and responsibility for administration the nursing courses as assigned with the following responsibilities.
+Directly accountable to the Administrative Coordinators, the Course Coordinators have the authority and responsibility for administration of the nursing courses as assigned with the following responsibilities.

 - 1. Provide leadership in the spiritual and professional growth of the faculty team members and students within the program - 2.
 Provide leadership to members of a course teaching team in the following activities - a.
-Developing the nursing curriculum consistent with the nursing mission, philosophy, and outcomes - b.
+Developing the nursing curriculum consistent with the Anna Vaughn School of Nursing's mission, philosophy, and outcomes - b.
 Revising courses in a manner consistent with assessment data and current professional nursing practice - c.
 Selecting clinical facilities that provide a variety of learning experiences to promote attainment of outcomes - d.
 Selecting learning resources that promote students' achievement of outcomes

-3.4.2.1 College of Nursing
+3.4.2.1 College of Health Sciences

-The College of Nursing consists of all regular faculty members in the college as voting members with adjunct faculty participating as non-voting members.
-The Dean of the College of Nursing serves as chair of the college.
-The College of Nursing manages the following responsibilities.
+The College of Health Sciences consists of all regular faculty members in the college as voting members with adjunct faculty participating as non-voting members.
+The Dean of the College of Health Sciences serves as chair of the college.
+The College of-Health Sciences manages the following responsibilities.